Genivia/ugrep/README.md

-Unfortunately, git clones do not preserve timestamps which means that you may run into "WARNING: 'aclocal-1.15' is missing on your system." or that `autoheader` was not found when running `make`
+Unfortunately, git clones do not preserve timestamps which means that you may run into "WARNING: 'aclocal-1.15' is missing on your system." or that autoheader was not found when running `make`.

 To work around this problem, run:

     $ autoreconf -fi
-    $ ./configure --enable-color && make -j clean all

-Or try:

-    $ touch config.h.in lib/Makefile.in src/Makefile.in
-    $ ./configure --enable-color && make -j clean all
+    $ ./build.sh

 ### For developers